 The Garland Police Honor Guard was established after the on-duty death of Officer Gerald Walker in November of 1989.
-Up to that time, the Garland Police Department has not had an officer killed in the line of duty since the department was established in 1951.
+Up to that time, the Garland Police Department had not had an officer killed in the line of duty since the department was established in 1951.
 The members of the Honor Guard wear a shoulder patch on their uniform that bears Officer Walker's badge number "132."
-The Honor Guard started with 15 members and over the last ten years has increased to 30 members.
+The Honor Guard first started with 15 members and over time increased to 30 members.
 Most of the Honor Guard members are assigned to the Uniformed Operations Division.

 The Honor Guard is divided into four major units: Color Guard, Arms Detail, Casket Guard, and Flag Folding Detail.
 All members of the Honor Guard are cross-trained in each unit and are able to perform in all positions.

 The Color Guard is responsible for carrying the flags of the Garland Police Department.
 The detail consists of seven members, two end guards, and four flag bearers.
 The flags are the United States Flag, the Texas Flag, the Garland Police Department Flag, and the Honor Guard Flag.
 The Garland Police Department flag carries battle streamers for each of Garland’s fallen officers: Officer Gerald Walker, Officer M.D.
 Moore, and Officer Ronnie Lerma.
 The flag detail also marches in many parades, and performs at opening ceremonies on special occasions.

 The Arms Detail is responsible for the care and use of the Honor Guard shotguns.
 The detail consists of seven Arms Guard, and a Detail Commander.
 The Honor Guard carries Mossberg 500A shotguns.
 The weapons are used in 21 gun salutes and parades.
 Members spend many hours in military drill maneuvers to establish and maintain their high level of proficiency.